flutter/website/src/development/tools/devtools/memory.md

 ![Two Tabs Memory Actions]({{site.url}}/assets/images/docs/tools/devtools/memory_table_tree_view.png){:width="100%"}

-The snapshots are grouped by library and within the library are grouped by class.
+The snapshots are grouped by library, and then by class.
 Each class displays the list of known instances for that class.

 A snapshot is a complete view of all memory objects at a particular point in time.
 You can navigate in the tree to a class and its instances (if the constructor was called to create an instance).
 If instances exist, expanding the class displays all live instances (objects).
-Clicking on an instance of a class brings up the memory inspector.
+Clicking an instance of a class brings up the memory inspector.

 ![Two Tabs Memory Actions]({{site.url}}/assets/images/docs/tools/devtools/memory_navigate_inspect.png){:width="100%"}